Hurricane Ivan Intermediate Advisory

 A hurricane warning remains in effect for Jamaica and the Cayman Islands.

-A hurricane watch and a tropical storm warning remain in effect for the entire southwest peninsula of Haiti from the border of the Dominican republic westward...Including Port au Prince.
+A hurricane watch and a tropical storm warning remain in effect for the entire southwest peninsula of Haiti from the border of the Dominican Republic westward...Including Port au Prince.
 This warning will likely be discontinued later tonight.

-Interests in central and western Caribbean Sea...As well as in Florida...Should closely monitor the progress of dangerous hurricane Ivan.
+Interests in the central and western Caribbean Sea...As well as in Florida...Should closely monitor the progress of dangerous hurricane Ivan.

-Reports from an air force reserve hurricane hunter aircraft indicate that maximum sustained winds have increased to near 150 mph...240 km/hr...With higher gusts.
-This makes Ivan an extremely dangerous category 4 hurricane on the Saffir-Simpson hurricane scale.
+Maximum sustained winds are near 155 mph...250 km/hr...With higher gusts.
+Ivan is an extremely dangerous category 4 hurricane on the Saffir-Simpson hurricane scale.
 Stronger winds...Especially in gusts...Are likely over elevated terrain.
-Some fluctuations in intensity are likely during the next 24 hours...And it is possible that Ivan could regain category 5 status as it passes Jamaica.
+Some fluctuations in strength are likely during the next 24 hours.

 Hurricane force winds extend outward up to 60 miles...
 95 km...From the center...And tropical storm force winds extend outward up to 175 miles...280 km.

 Estimated minimum central pressure is 920 mb...27.17 inches.

 Storm surge flooding of 5 to 8 feet above normal tide levels...Along with large and dangerous battering waves...Can be expected near the center of Ivan in the hurricane warning area.